What LeBron James Entering Free Agency Means for Every Potential Suitor

 What LeBron James Entering Free Agency Means for Every Potential SuitorJune 29, 2018

-LeBron James is officially a free agent.
+LeBron James is a free agent.

-Joe Vardon of Cleveland.com first brought word the four-time MVP declined his player option for next season, a move that allows him to explore the open market without affording the Cleveland Cavaliers any real leverage.
+Joe Vardon of Cleveland.com first brought word the four-time MVP has declined his player option for next season, a move that allows him to explore the open market without affording the Cleveland Cavaliers any real leverage.

 We know what comes next: chaos.